 GIATA is a Berlin-based provider that has been operating since 1996.
 GIATA is the market leader in hotel mapping containing a hotel directory of around 1.2 million properties and 124 million booking codes.
 Today, the universal property codes – GIATA MultiCodes -- are industry standard, which allows different players across the travel distribution ecosystem to use the same ID system to exchange information without extra mapping effort.

 GIATA provides mapping services for hotels, metasearch engines (In 2018, Google became GIATA’s client), online travel agencies (TripAdvisor), bed banks (Hotelbeds and MTS Globe), GDSs (Amadeus and Sabre), and tour operators (TUI and DER Touristik).
 Since 2022, MultiCodes are also available across such software systems as TravelgateX, Qtech, WBE, ANIXE, Qenner, Juniper, TCT, Ahead, Paximum, and more.

 GIATA combines both automated and manual mapping.
 The solution uses AI technologies that involve fuzzy logic, a grading-based machine learning approach.
 Those properties that, for various reasons, can’t be processed automatically undergo manual checks to achieve higher mapping quality.
 As processed, a property gets a default GIATA MultiCode, the property’s unique ID matched to the supplier’s property codes.

 GIATA hotel ID provides the following information about a property via REST API:

-- Location (address, coordinates)
+- Location (address, city, country)